Fenrir200678/ExtraHotkeys/README.md

 - Adds hotkeys for opening tool windows (like road, zoning, etc.).
 - Adds hotkeys for selecting tool modes and snapping options.
 - All hotkeys can be customized in the game options menu.
+- Adds scrollwheel support for various quality of life improvements like controlling the road elevation, brush size and -strength in the terrain tool, etc.

 ## Instructions
 - Install the mod from the Paradox Mods website, Skyve or the in-game mod browser.
 - Go to the options menu in the game.
 - Click on the "Extra Hotkeys" tab.
 - Customize the hotkeys to your liking.
+- Check the settings in the "General" tab to enable the scrollwheel support options.
+The description should explain what each option does.

 ## Todo
 - Add language support.
 Currently, only English is supported.
-- Add mouse wheel support for quick selection of toolmodes (like in the discontinued mod "ExtendedHotkeys").
 - Add more hotkeys (suggestions are welcome).
-- Various quality of life improvements.

 ## Credits
 - This mod is inspired by the discontinued mod "ExtendedHotkeys" by [89pleasure](https://github.com/89pleasure).